This post will show you how to clean grout easily and the best homemade grout cleaner to use!

 - Seal your grout to keep it cleaner for longer and prevent stains.

 What is grout?

-Grout is a cement based product that is used to fill the gaps between tiles on floors and walls.
-It is a porous material and if it is not sealed it will absorb dirt and grim and stain easily.
+Grout is a cement-based product that is used to fill the gaps between tiles on floors and walls.
+It is a porous material and if it is not sealed it will absorb dirt and grime and stain easily.

 Can I use bleach to clean my grout?

 No, it is best not to use chlorine bleach to clean your grout as it will erode the grout over time.
 However, oxygen-bleach products, like Oxi-Clean do work.

 Is it safe to use white vinegar on tile grout?

 That’s another product that isn’t great to use on grout. vinegar is acidic and will eat away at your grout if you use it repeatedly.

 What is safe to clean tile grout with?